International cooperation on consumer issues

 Nordic Consumer cooperation

 An informal working group at the civil servant level has been established within the Nordics (NORDKONS).
 This group works together on issues relating to consumer protection and we have a very active role here.
-The work focusses on coordinating and strengthening the Nordic countries opportunity to influence the international consumer political agenda and coming initiatives – especially within the EU.
+The work focus on coordinating and strengthening the Nordic countries opportunity to influence the international consumer political agenda and coming initiatives – especially within the EU.
 The forum furthermore creates a very good platform for sharing knowledge and experiences between countries that have much in common.